osa1/tiny/README.md

   that tiny currently doesn't support, maybe we should implement a "send raw message" command so that any user can directly send an IRC message to a server without any support from tiny.

+- Implement away mode

+- Implement system notification support for private messages and highlights.
+  When to show (and maybe even how to show) a notification should be configurable as otherwise it may be annoying.